- Has someone been sending you poison letters or threat letters?

 Recovery of fingerprints

 Once a latent fingerprint is developed or enhanced, it is recovered or preserved for further analysis.
 Methods of recovery include photography and lifting of the fingerprints, depending on the enhancement method(s) used and/ or the surface the fingerprint is on.
 As the name suggests, fingerprint lifting involves the use of an adhesive material to lift a fingerprint off a surface.
-When a latent fingerprint of sufficient quality is detected on an item of interest, it could be substantial evidence to engage the Police to lodge a report.
+When a latent fingerprint of sufficient quality is detected on an item of interest, it can be used for fingerprints comparison.

 Click here to read more about Prints Evidence.